 Information on COVID-19, including stay at home advice for people who are self-isolating and their households, can be found on

-Further, people are advised to take social distancing measures to help reduce the transmission of COVID-19.
-In particular, this is strongly advised for people aged 70 or over, people with underlying medical conditions and pregnant women.
-Further advice on these measures will be available on
+Further, people are advised to take physical distancing measures to help reduce the transmission of COVID-19.
+People at extremely high risk of severe illness from COVID-19 should rigorously follow physical distancing and hygiene measures.
+Further advice on these measures are available on

 COVID-19 page .